 2004 – 2006

 When the company became mega-popular, its owners decided to change the logo.
 The opinions of numerous focus groups became the main reference point.
-As it turned out, people liked the triangle because they felt stability, and the whirlwind, on the contrary, was associated with danger and caused distrust.
+As it turned out, people liked the triangle because it represented stability, while the whirlwind, on the contrary, was associated with danger and caused distrust.

 Designers from branding studio Desgrippes Gobe removed the swirl and replaced it with a blue circle in a white ring.
 They also put a triangle at one of the corners to make it look like a big arrow.
 The pointer was pointed forward to the future, symbolizing America Online’s continuous movement and commitment to excellence.
 He defined a new brand positioning.

-The company name shifted to the left and was written in streamlined sans serif block letters.
-The font matched well with the rounded sides of the triangle.
-The flowing lines showed openness and friendliness.
+The company name shifted to the left and was written in streamlined sans-serif block letters.
+The font matched the triangle’s rounded sides well, and the flowing lines showed openness and friendliness.

 2006 – 2009